Artist’s Statement

 --the holy lives in the grit of the everyday.

-The thought I am interested in exploring somehow with my work now is standing at an edge, looking beyond.
+A thought I am interested in exploring with my work now is standing at an edge, looking beyond.
 Some of the forms are meant to remind me of gates and windows.
-One boundary I consider is the edge of life.
+A boundary I connect with those thoughts is the edge of life.The most recent work makes some connections with a bird-like form that is dry and hollow and with the sky and flying.
 I’m not sure how important it is that you know that or see that, but that thinking shapes some of the decisions I make.